Most products fail, not because we fail to build what we set out to build, but because we waste time, money, and effort building the wrong product.

 Our first approach was to utilize a layers model to the Lean Canvas.
 The idea was to keep the canvas structure intact but overlay different views for risks and experiments on it.

-This is currently what’s built into the online Lean Canvas tool but despite a number of attempts, we couldn’t get ourselves to adopt it into our daily routine.
+This is currently what’s built into the online Lean Canvas tool, but despite several attempts, we couldn’t get ourselves to adopt it into our daily routine.

-We found ourselves struggling to constrain an experiment to a single section on the canvas.
-Many experiments, such as running a solution interview, potentially test a number of business model assumptions/hypotheses at once.
+We struggled to constrain an experiment to a single section on the canvas.
+Many experiments, such as running a solution interview, potentially test several business model assumptions/hypotheses at once.

 “Use visual controls so no problems are hidden.”